oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 ### What?

-This is a post about[how to implement Platform Single Sign-on](https://support.apple.com/en-vn/guide/deployment/dep7bbb05313/web), Apple’s framework for simplifying logins from macOS devices.
+This is a post about how to implement [Platform Single Sign-on](https://support.apple.com/en-vn/guide/deployment/dep7bbb05313/web), Apple’s framework for simplifying logins from macOS devices.
 It builds upon the [SSO Extensions](https://support.apple.com/en-vn/guide/deployment/depfdbf18f55/web), but takes it a bit further.
 But it is also a collection of thoughts.

 Why, you ask?
 The reason is pretty simple: it is almost impossible to find a piece of documentation where we can understand clearly what is it that Apple want IdPs to implement.
 The only exception to my impression on this is the [excellent article](https://twocanoes.com/psso-technical-deep-dive/) written by Timothy Perfitt from [Twocanoes](https://twocanoes.com) on the subject.
 Timothy also wrote a very popular example on [how to implement a simple Platform SSO server.](https://github.com/twocanoes/psso-server-go/tree/main).
 I plan not to repeat what Timothy wrote on his [series of articles](https://twocanoes.com/sso/) about Platform SSO.
 I’d rather go a bit further and discuss ideas and design possibilities, as well as what I consider lacking.

 ### Disclaimers

 My opinions are mine and mine only, and do not by any means reflect those of my employer.

 Everything written here is based on using shared keys from the Secure Enclave.
 Other authentication methods, such as using Passwords or smartcards are not covered.

 ### Implementing Platform SSO from the perspective of an IdP